davidemms/OrthoFinder/README.md

 - `sudo cp fastme-2.1.5-linux64 /usr/local/bin/fastme`

 #### Optional: BLAST+
+BLAST may give 1-2% accuracy increase over DIAMOND, but with a runtime of approximately 20x longer.
 NCBI BLAST+ is available in the repositories from most Linux distributions and so can be installed in the same way as any other package.
 For example, on Ubuntu, Debian, Linux Mint:
 - `sudo apt-get install ncbi-blast+`

 Alternatively, instructions are provided for installing BLAST+ on Mac and various flavours of Linux on the "Standalone BLAST Setup for Unix" page of the BLAST+ Help manual currently at http://www.ncbi.nlm.nih.gov/books/NBK1762/.
 Follow the instructions under "Configuration" in the BLAST+ help manual to add BLAST+ to the PATH environment variable.